michaelbaudino/addic7ed-ruby/README.md

 episode.page_url(:fr)  #=> "http://www.addic7ed.com/serie/Game_of_Thrones/6/9/8"
 ```

-> :information_source: This is used internally to list available subtitles (see `subtitles` method above) but is also useful when later downloading a subtitle file because it can be used as a referrer (which is a required HTTP header to download subtitle files).
+> ℹ️ This is used internally to list available subtitles (see `subtitles` method above) but is also useful when later downloading a subtitle file because it can be used as a referrer (which is a required HTTP header to download subtitle files).

-> :boom: It raises `Addic7ed::LanguageNotSupported` if an unknown language code is passed to `page_url`.
+> 💥 It raises `Addic7ed::LanguageNotSupported` if an unknown language code is passed to `page_url`.

 ### `Addic7ed::SubtitlesCollection`